 Prof. Hill-Butler is responsible for leading efforts in academic affairs to promote greater diversity, equity and inclusion.
-This position reports to the dean of faculty/vice president for student affairs.
+This position reports to the Vice President for Academic Affairs.
 She is an associate professor of sociology who research areas encompass African American culture and African American women’s representations in society.
 She was awarded the 2011 Leadership Council on Inclusion Award (LCI) for her dedication to the College mission and her work on diversity and inclusion.
 She holds a B.A. from Oberlin College, M.A. from Cornell University, and Ph.D. from Clark University.

 Interim Director of Equal Opportunity